 McGowan, R. J., McGowan, M. K., McGowan, G. J. (2010).
 Pedagogical Strategies for Teaching Moral Minimalism.
 Journal of Learning in Higher Education, 6(2), 95-108.

-McGowan, M. K. (Presenter & Author), Stephens, P. R. (Author Only), Academic Business World International Conference, "College Student Textbook Acquisition - An Exploratory Study," Nashville, Tennessee.
+McGowan, M. K. (Presenter and Author), Stephens, P. R. (Author Only), Academic Business World International Conference, "College Student Textbook Acquisition - An Exploratory Study," Nashville, Tennessee.
 (May, 2014).

-McGowan, M. K. (Presenter & Author), Stephens, P. R. (Author Only), Academic Business World International Conference, "Moral Reasoning of College Students Regarding Software Rights," Nashville, Tennessee.
+McGowan, M. K. (Presenter and Author), Stephens, P. R. (Author Only), Academic Business World International Conference, "Moral Reasoning of College Students Regarding Software Rights," Nashville, Tennessee.
 (May, 2012).

 In addition to being chair of the Entrepreneurship, Technology, and Law Department and serving on the Foster College of Business Executive Committee, he has served as faculty advisor to the Association for Information Technology Professionals (AITP) since 1999.